Anthony-Coelho/Countries/README.md

-This program was for a assignment in mobile development. this website allows the user to select a counrty which redirects them  to another page that displays that counrtry's information, all information is gotten from a JSON file from a extirior site.
+This program was for an assignment in mobile development.
+This website allows the user to select a country, which then redirects them to another page that displays the counrtry's information.
+(All information is retrieved from a JSON file from an exterior site)

-This program has also been deployed to cPanel, you can find it with this link: https://coelhant.dev.fast.sheridanc.on.ca/Assignment2/
+This program has also been deployed to cPanel that you can find with this link: https://coelhant.dev.fast.sheridanc.on.ca/Assignment2/